MGRuizDev/BIKE-SHARING-BUSINESS-ANALYSIS/README.md

 #### Data Cleaning.
 <br>
-Sources of errors: Did you use the right tools and functions to find the source of the errors in your dataset?
 Null data: Null data was found in different columns, but specially in the primary key, which entry has to be removed.
 Misspelled words: Using Group BY and observing, there were not misspells.
 Not Found.
 Mistyped numbers: Not Found